Review · Other Supplements

 What Nicoya PuraTea actually is

-Nicoya PuraTea is a loose-leaf tea blend sold at $113 for a 30-day supply, marketed as a daily drink to support metabolism and hydration as part of a weight plan.
-The sales page wraps it in a Costa Rican Blue Zone origin story, but the formula is a familiar stack of green tea extract, garcinia cambogia, forskolin, and ginseng.
-The name is a branding choice, not a geographic recipe.
+A loose-leaf tea blend sold at $113 for a 30-day supply, marketed as a weight-loss solution that “flushes out obesogens” — the latest buzzword for environmental chemicals that supposedly trap fat.
+The sales page wraps it in a Costa Rican Blue Zone origin story, but the formula is a standard stack of green tea extract, garcinia cambogia, forskolin, and ginseng.
+Nothing about it is uniquely Nicoyan; the name is a branding choice, not a geographic one.

 What you actually get